 While eating new foods may be part of your cultural transition, the same can be said for how you eat.
 Argentine breakfasts are light.
 A typical breakfast may include toast, fruit, and tea/coffee.
 Argentines eat dinner late.
 Dinner is rarely served before 8pm, but it's an important communal meal shared between student and host family.

+Accommodating foreign students implies flexibility and tolerance both from the host provider and from the student.
 The main objective is to provide a comfortable stay for the international student, integrate him/her into the family and encourage him/her to learn the Argentine language and culture.

 There are some rules to be followed in order to make the coexistence easier.

-4) The student will be provided with sheets and towels, which will be replaced once a week.
+- The student will be provided with sheets and towels, which will be replaced once a week.
 The student must keep the room tidy and allow the person in charge of the cleaning, to clean the room frequently.

-5) The student is not allowed to do laundry at home.
+- The student is not allowed to do laundry at home.
 There are many laundromats in the city of Buenos Aires that the student can use.

-6) The student can use the family telephone only for receiving calls.
+- The student can use the family telephone only for receiving calls.
 If he/she wants to make international calls, he/she will need to use telephone cards.
 On the other hand, students should not use the family telephone for long periods of time without asking the host family previously.
 It’s highly recommendable for the student to buy a cell phone as soon as he/she arrives to Buenos Aires.

-10) If the student needs to leave, even if it is only for a night, (this includes: knowing you will not have dinner at the homestay, sleepover somewhere else for that night, going away for a trip) he/she must previously inform the host family.
+- If the student needs to leave, even if it is only for a night, (this includes: knowing you will not have dinner at the homestay, sleepover somewhere else for that night, going away for a trip) he/she must previously inform the host family.

-11) Once a month has passed, and with a week in advance, the family can ask EnjoyBA to swap the student, if they consider it necessary.
+- Once a month has passed, and with a week in advance, the family can ask EnjoyBA to swap the student, if they consider it necessary.
 The family will be asked to explain the reasons of the request.
-Likewise, the student will be able to ask EnjoyBA to be moved to another home, if he/she wishes so, once a month has passed.
+Likewise, the student will be able to ask NYU BA to be moved to another home, if he/she wishes so, once a month has passed.
+The student should inform NYU BA about the change at least with one week notice to avoid the penalty fee.
 Only one change per semester is allowed.
 It is critical that the student inform NYU BA Student Life Staff immediately of any issues or concerns.
 If students are not being served their meals, sheets are not being changed, etc. please do see the staff otherwise it cannot be fixed.

-12) EnjoyBA nor the homestay family is responsible for lost or stolen items should a break in occur or should something go missing.
+- EnjoyBA nor the homestay family is responsible for lost or stolen items should a break in occur or should something go missing.
 All students are recommended to leave their valuables inside their luggage with a lock or if the homestay provides a safe, use it.
 It is recommended that students purchase the NYU Personal Property insurance.